sathwika-13-reddy/digital_electronics_internship/README.md

 - **Pin 14** – Vcc (+5V)
 - **Pin 7**  – GND (0V)

-Here is the IC 7400 description in 4 bullet points:

-IC 7400 consists of four independent 2-input NAND gates in a 14-pin DIP package.
+-IC 7400 consists of four independent 2-input NAND gates in a 14-pin DIP package.

-Each gate performs the logic operation: Y = ¬(A · B) (NAND function).
+-Each gate performs the logic operation: Y = ¬(A · B) (NAND function).

-Operates on +5V DC supply with pin 14 as Vcc and pin 7 as GND.
+-Operates on +5V DC supply with pin 14 as Vcc and pin 7 as GND.

-Widely used in digital logic circuits, such as timers, latches, and control systems.
+-Widely used in digital logic circuits, such as timers, latches, and control systems.

 # Applications: